Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 Expected reply is a motion detection event after the specified duration.

-### list-video:

-content = string.
-The content string is broken into the camera parameter and the date parameter.
-For example, "1,2022-04-08" will refer to files from the camera identified as "camera 1" that were taken on the date 2022-04-08.

-Example:

-`{"type" : "list-video", "content" : "1,2022-04-08", "requestor_id" : "0"}`

-Expected reply is a series of file paths that point to stored video thumbnail files located in the specified camera and date directories.

 ### cam-config-request:
 content = string.
 Content can be null.
 This will just request to that camera hub send out an updated list of cameras.
 Example: